awsdocs/amazon-rds-user-guide/doc_source/CHAP_Limits.md

 The following example shows how to calculate `max_connections` for a MariaDB or MySQL DB instance using the db\.m5\.xlarge instance class\. `DBInstanceClassMemory` is 16 GiB, or 17,179,869,184 bytes\.
 That divided by 12,582,880 = 1365 connections maximum\.

-For MariaDB and MySQL DB instances, setting the `max_connections` parameter to a large value might cause a DB instance to be placed in the **incompatible\-parameters** status\.
+Database connections consume memory\.
+Setting one of these parameters too high can cause a low memory condition that might cause a DB instance to be placed in the **incompatible\-parameters** status\.
 For more information, see [Diagnosing and resolving incompatible parameters status for a memory limit](CHAP_Troubleshooting.md#CHAP_Troubleshooting.incompatible-parameters-memory)\.

 **Note**
 You might see fewer than the maximum number of DB connections\.
 This is to avoid potential out\-of\-memory issues\.